3rd Royal Surrey Militia: 4th (Extra Reserve) Battalion

+The battalion sent out its first reinforcement draft (250 ORs for the 2nd Bn) in February 1915, and supplied 34 officers and 1131 ORs to the two Regular battalions in the first year of the war.
 Among the new officers commissioned into the Special Reserve was Benjamin Handley Geary who was sent from 4th Bn to join 1st Bn as a reinforcement.
 He won a Victoria Cross (VC) in the fighting at Hill 60 on 20–21 April 1915.

-In June 1915 the battalion moved to Saltash, then in September 1917 to Felixstowe, where it remained part of the Harwich Garrison until the end of the war.
-It was disembodied on 25 May 1919.